• Skip to primary navigation

 Assessing best practices, emerging trends, competitor successes, and external changes can help you identify opportunities.
 For example, new technology, government programs, and changing demographics can open up new markets or provide you a technique to improve your competitive advantage.

-Can you leverage your strengths or eliminate your weaknesses in terms of external opportunities that are now available to you?
+Can you leverage your strengths, or eliminate your weaknesses, in terms of external opportunities which are now available to you?
 Think big, but also be strategic.

 Of course, social media is an opportunity.
 But is it an opportunity for creating raving customers or should you leverage it for attracting new employees?